 Students may drop or swap (adding and dropping a class concurrently) classes through self-service in MyMav from the beginning of the registration period through the late registration period.
 After the late registration period, students must see their academic advisor to drop a class or withdraw.
 Undeclared students must see an advisor in the University Advising Center.
 Drops can continue through a point two-thirds of the way through the term or session.
 It is the student's responsibility to officially withdraw if they do not plan to attend after registering.
-Students will not be automatically dropped for non-attendance.
+Students will not be acad for non attendance.
+Paparament of contain types of financial aid administered automatically dropped for non-attendance.
 Repayment of certain types of financial aid administered through the University may be required as the result of dropping classes or withdrawing.